< Anterolateral abdominal

 Concerning the sympathetic nerve, the greater and lesser (thoracic) splanchnic nerves (Fig. 3-18) enter the celiac and superior mesenteric plexuses; the lumbar splanchnic nerves enter the inferior mesenteric and superior hypogastric plexuses; the sacral splanchnic nerves (Fig. 7-18) enter the inferior hypogastric plexus.

-The sympathetic splanchnic nerves are named after the paravertebral ganglia (thoracic, lumbar, and sacral ganglia) (Figs. 5-43, 7-18), while the parasympathetic splanchnic nerves (pelvic splanchnic nerves) is not.
+The sympathetic splanchnic nerves are named after the paravertebral ganglia (thoracic, lumbar, and sacral ganglia) (Figs. 5-43, 7-18), while the parasympathetic splanchnic nerves (pelvic splanchnic nerves) are not.

 The thoracic splanchnic nerves and lumbar splanchnic nerves (from the 1st–2nd lumbar ganglia) include the preganglionic fibers (Route B in Fig. 3-18).
 However, the lumbar splanchnic nerves (from the 3rd–5th lumbar ganglia) and sacral splanchnic nerves involve the postganglionic fibers (Route C in Fig. 3-18).